 Warning: This post contains spoilers for Westworld season 2.

-Westworld season 2 is over, and it went out with a bang.
+Westworld season 2 went out with a bang.

 Creators Jonathan Nolan and Lisa Joy really threw everyone for a loop in season 2 a.k.a.
 “The Door.”
 The robots went way off-script in a story that focused largely on themes of humanity, privacy and the rebellion we were waiting for.
 The twisty finale “The Passengers” finally took us to the Valley Beyond, and set the stage for what should be a wild ride in season 3.